relativefi/chaincode-sdk/docs/pull_request_template.md

 ### PR template, before submitting the PR, please make sure:

-- You provide a brief description of the changes made / describe the new feature or enhancement being introduced / describe the bug or issue being addressed.
+- Provide a brief description of the changes made / describe the new feature or enhancement being introduced / describe the bug or issue being addressed.

-- Your code builds clean without any errors or warnings.
+- Code compiles without any errors or warnings, resulting in a clean build.

-- No console logs and lint issues.
+- No console logs, unwanted commented code and lint issues.

 - Provide a detailed step-by-step guide to reproduce the bug (if applicable)